Actions to Fight Global Warming

 Changes begin from a tiny action.
 Do it now!

-Mankind has around 10 years left to control temperature increase to below 1.5℃, in order to mitigate the associated climate change impact.
+We do not have much time left to control temperature increase to below 1.5℃, in order to mitigate the associated climate change impact.
 We have no time to lose.

 Pakistan community reforestation team

 plans to plant 10 billion trees in the next 5 years